Commercial Partnerships in the Northern Territory

-The law relating to partnerships in the Northern Territory is less sophisticated than in the other jurisdictions because it provides for only two kinds of partnerships to be formed: general partnerships and incorporated limited partnerships.
-Most of the other jurisdictions (with the exception of the Australian Capital Territory) also allow a person to establish a ‘limited partnership’, which are discussed briefly below.
+The law relating to partnerships in the Northern Territory provides for only two kinds of partnership to be formed: general partnerships and incorporated limited partnerships.
+This page deals with partnerships in the NT.

 The Partnership Act defines a partnership as a business arrangement entered into between two or more people for the purpose of carrying on a business with a view to profit.

 Normal or general partnerships are the most common kind of partnership and the simplest to create.
-They are generally used for all partnerships in the Northern Territory that do not relate to venture capital projects, in which case an incorporated limited partnership would usually be established.
+They are generally used for all partnerships that do not relate to venture capital projects.
+Partnerships that propose to use venture capital are formed as incorporated limited partnerships.

-Because incorporated limited partnerships have separate legal personalities from their partners, they need to be wound up in accordance with the procedure for doing so in the Partnership Act.
+Because incorporated limited partnerships have separate legal personalities from their partners, they need to be wound up in accordance with the procedures under the Partnership Act.

 Normal or general partnerships can be dissolved in a number of ways such as upon the death or bankruptcy of a partner.
 They may also be dissolved after a fixed term if they were established only for a fixed term, or at the end of a particular project or undertaking if it was only established for that project or undertaking.
 Finally, a partner to a normal or general partnership can give the other partners notice of their intention to dissolve the partnership.

 Normal or general partnerships do not pay income tax on their income.
 Instead, each of the partners pay income tax on their share of the partnership’s income.
 The partnership will still lodge a return to prove its income.
 Incorporated limited partnerships may be taxed either in the same way as normal or general partnerships, or in a similar way to companies.
 This depends on a number of factors, such as whether the incorporated limited partnership is registered with Innovation Australia for venture capital purposes.